william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 Expected behavior:

-1. User changes the LiveStack field on page 70.
+1. User changes the LiveStack field on the **LiveStack Event Details** screen.
 2. A confirmation dialog warns that associated workshop events will be overwritten.
 3. If user cancels, the LiveStack field should revert.
 4. If user accepts, WMS remaps the generated workshop event rows to fit the new LiveStack.